 Type in the temperature inside a box:

-Delicious with every mouthful, this one-pot rice dish is a feast to the palate!!
+This one-pot Pilchard fried rice is a feast to the palate!

-Great choice for someone looking for a healthy version of meat free special rice dish for lunch.
+A great choice for someone looking for a healthy version of meat-free special rice dish for lunch.
 Also, the aroma and the flavours of pilchard fish, tomatoes, potatoes and sauces will deliver a very satisfying meal indeed!

-Make sure you buy Pacific pilchard in tomato sauce for this recipe as it is the ideal choice to produce the best results.
+Make sure you buy Pacific pilchard in tomato sauce for this recipe as it is the ideal choice to give the best results.

 Get ready with these items: